thevpc/nuts/docs/articles/02-nuts-projects.md

 ## 4. Library Projects
 Library projects are several libraries that add **Nuts** support in a particular environment or domain.
 ### 4.1 **nuts-tomcat-classloader**
 This is a must-have feature in your web application if deployed on Tomcat.
 It solves the following problem : a simple war application is surprisingly fat with too many jars (hundreds of Megas) you need to upload each time you change a single file or class in your web project.
-Basically all the jar included in the lib folder of the war are to be uploaded each time to the remote Tomcat server.
+Basically all the jars included in the lib folder of the war are to be uploaded each time to the remote Tomcat server.
 The common solution is to use "provided" scope in maven and put your jars in Tomcat lib or ext folders.
-This is a bad approach if you are using a single Tomcat process for multiple applications. **nuts-tomcat-classloader** simply uses nuts to download libraries when the application is deployed based on the **pom.xml** you provide and include them in the current web application class loader.
+This is a bad approach if you are using a single Tomcat process for multiple applications. **nuts-tomcat-classloader** simply uses **Nuts** to download libraries when the application is deployed based on the **pom.xml** you provide and include them in the current web application class loader.
 Hence, the war becomes lighter than ever. **Nuts** cache mechanisms optimizes bandwidth and makes this more convenient by sharing the same jar files between applications depending on the same versions.
-All you have to do is to add this library to you application and configure your **pom.xml** accordingly.
+All you have to do is to add this library to your application and configure your **pom.xml** accordingly.

 ### 4.2 **nuts-servlet**